 While most walking Paris food tours focus on markets, ingredients, bread and cheese plus the sweeter side (like I used to lead in Saint Germain-des-Prés) on chocolates, pastries and macarons while walking, discussing and tasting in and between boutiques, Le Marais Paris Food Tour concentrates on primarily sit-down restaurant tastings of oysters and Champagne, wine, cheese, galettes (savoury crêpes) with cidre, Boeuf Bourguignon, more wine and crème brûlée – and that’s not all.

 Thank you to the Paris Guy for sponsoring this post by inviting me to experience Le Marais Paris Food tour.
 As always, all opinions are entirely my own.
-Affiliate links are included in this post, as The Paris Guy has kindly offered my readers 5% off their tours in Paris if you use the unique code, MADABOUTMACARONS.

 The Hottest Paris Food Tour

 The Hottest Paris Food Tour in the Marais kicks off with a warm welcome early evening near the metro, République.
 Our English-speaking guide for the 3-hour walking tour was Erica.

 Our group was made up of a maximum of 12 so, along with the food tastings, anecdotes and history thrown in, it ended up being a fun social evening too.

 Oysters and Champagne